Francis–Barnett: History

 AMC considered Villiers of Wolverhampton to be dictatorial, so it commissioned Italian designer Vincenzo Piatti to design a range of new engines to replace the Villiers ones.
-AMC made Piatti engines in-house, and installed them in Francis-Barnett motorcycles from about 1959 onward.
+AMC made Piatti engines in-house and installed them in Francis-Barnett motorcycles from about 1959 onward.
 However, the Piatti engines proved unreliable.
 In the 1960s, AMC reverted some Francis-Barnett models to Villiers engines.
 The Falcon 87 with a 199cc single cylinder two-stroke AMC engine was introduced in 1959, and remained in production until 1966.
-Also that year, the Cruiser 84 with a fully enclosed rear wheel and leg shields as standard equipment was available.
+Also, that year, the Cruiser 84 with a fully enclosed rear wheel and leg shields as standard equipment was available.

 In the late 1950s, AMC tried to dispense with buying engines from Villiers by commissioning Italian engineer Vincenzo Piatti to design a new range of single-cylinder two-stroke engines.
-They were to be mde in four sizes: 150cc; 175cc; 200cc and 250cc.
+They were to be made in four sizes: 150cc, 175cc, 200cc, and 250cc.
 AMC knew Piatti from his innovative, but commercially unsuccessful, Piatti scooter.
 AMC constrained Piatti by specifying low cost rather than quality.
-This led Piatti to devise to a conservative design.
-The engines were poorly manufactured by AMC, and soon gained a reputation for unreliability.
+This led Piatti to devise a conservative design.
+The engines were poorly manufactured by AMC and soon gained a reputation for unreliability.